 AutoAcceptPaymentConfirmations (Boolean)

-This setting enables you to automatically accept any payment confirmation requests triggered by challenges encountered at the payment gateway (for example, an offline payment or potential duplicate payment).
+The saleRequest.autoAcceptPaymentConfirmations = true; allows you to automatically accept any payment confirmation requests triggered by challenges encountered at the payment gateway, for example, an offline payment or potential duplicate payment.
 The override prevents the SDK from transmitting payment confirmation requests back to the calling program.
-The transaction continues processing as if the caller initiated a confirmPayment()
+The transaction continues processing as if the caller initiated a confirmPayment() request.

-Automatically accepting payment confirmation requests will make your transactions faster.
-However, you should only implement this setting if you're willing to accept the risk associated with offline payments and potential duplicate payments:
+Automatically accepting payment confirmation requests makes your transactions faster.
+However, implement this setting only if you are sure the merchants using your integration are willing to accept the risk associated with offline payments and potential duplicate payments.

 Other functions